nautobot/nautobot-app-golden-config/README.md

 > The plugin is compatible with Nautobot 1.0.0 and higher

-The plugin relies on `nautobot_plugin_nornir` to be installed and both plugins to be enabled in your `configuration.py` settings.
+The plugin relies on `nautobot_plugin_nornir` to be installed and both plugins to be enabled in your configuration settings.

 ```python
 PLUGINS = ["nautobot_plugin_nornir", "nautobot_golden_config"]